Bethibande/jakarta-entity-dto-generator/README.md

   "id": 1
 }
 ```
-If we remove `expandProperties = {"entity"}` from the annotation the entity will be deflated into a single `entityId` field like this:
+If we remove `expandProperties = {"entity"}` from the annotation the entity field will be deflated into a single `entityId` field like this:
 ```json
 {
   "someString": "abc",